pinojs/pino/README.md

 <a name="reqSerializer"></a>
 ### pino.stdSerializers.req

-Function to generate a jsonificable object out of an HTTP request from node HTTP server.
+Function to generate a JSONifiable object out of an HTTP request from node HTTP server.

 It returns an object in the form: